kaltralala/klasifikasi_sayuran/README.md

 - Build a high-performing image classifier without using pre-trained models
 - Practice data augmentation and manual data splitting
 - Gain hands-on experience with model interpretability and visualization
-- Package the entire training and evaluation process in a single Jupyter notebook
+- Package the entire training and evaluation process in a single Google Colab

 ---